Preferences - Portfolios

 When enabled, a running number is automatically created for a new portfolio as the portfolio ID, starting from number 1.
 When enabled, the next available number is set as the portfolio ID in the Portfolio window.

-- Show memos for the selected customer's all portfolios on the overview
+Show memos for all of the selected customer's portfolios on the overview

 When enabled, the Memo section on the Overview shows the memos for all of the selected customer's portfolios at the same time, instead of showing only the memo of the selected customer or portfolio.